 The East Providence Public Library’s Book Club meets from September-May.
 Each month you have the option of attending a Zoom session virtually or an in person meeting @ Weaver Library.
 Registration is required for every session.
 Please call 401-434-2453 or email Lisa Perry at firstname.lastname@example.org if you have any questions.

 The East Providence Public Library has been hosting book clubs for over 30 years!
-Each book club meets at least once a month.
 New members are always welcome.

 Please register to sign up for one of the discussions